 Depending on your role you could be designing totally new systems, maintaining existing systems or looking for ways to improve the efficiency, stability and sustainability of nuclear power plants.

 Decommissioning (shutting down) facilities is also an important task, as is planning and carrying out safety procedures for the transport, storage and disposal of the radioactive material used in nuclear plants.

 You can choose to specialise in just one part of the engineering field.
 For example, some reactors are cooled using water systems, so you could embark on a career as a specialist hydraulic engineer.
 Chemical, electrical and mechanical engineers can all find a place in the nuclear industry.

 - health and safety specialist

 As a nuclear engineer, you'll need to:

-Income data from the National Skills Academy Nuclear (NSAN).
-Figures are intended as a guide only.
+Income figures are intended as a guide only.

 Short-term contracts and part-time work are not typical, but large companies are starting to realise the value of job-sharing and flexible hours.
 It may be possible to negotiate your working hours once you're established.

 - You could be based in an office or at a power station.
 Or you could be involved in supervising and checking work on construction sites when facilities are being built or closed.

 - Nuclear science and technology is always moving forward, which can be exciting.